developmentseed/cogeo-mosaic/docs/src/advanced/backends.md

 ### Abstract Class

-All backends are built from a `BaseBackend` which is a sub-class or `rio-tiler.io.BaseReader`.
+All backends are built from a `MosaicJSONBackend` which is a sub-class or `rio-tiler.mosaic.backend.BaseBackend`.

 ## MosaicBackend